Science, systems, and a whole lot of microbial magic!

 The “overs”—things like utensils, plastic, rocks and wood chips–are removed at this stage.
 Screened wood chips and other organic materials are recycled back into future batches.

-Screened compost is moved to a large curing field for an additional 5-10 months of mesophilic composting.
-This is the mesophilic phase where the cooler temperature microorganisms–actinomycetes, bacteria and fungi, as well as invertebrates–kick into high gear to consume remaining hard-to-break-down compounds.
+Screened compost is hauled to a curing area where it is made into long windrows.
+The windrows will then be turned weekly with an industrial Windrow Turner while the compost matures and the mesophilic phase kicks into gear.
+The mesophilic phase is where the cooler temperature microorganisms–actinomycetes, bacteria and fungi, as well as invertebrates–kick into high gear to consume remaining hard-to-break-down compounds.

 Like a fine wine or cheese, this extra time helps us achieve the optimum chemistry and mix of organisms in our compost.